An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Theoretical Contributions

-In this subsection, we provide the method for computing the set $P$, the set of points in $\RG_{f_1}$ where the topology of $\RG_{\widetilde{f}_2^p}$ changes as $p$ varies in $\RG_{f_1}$.
-First, we provide the following definition for topological equivalence between two Reeb graphs $\RG_{\widetilde{f}_2^{p_1}}$ and $\RG_{\widetilde{f}_2^{p_2}}$ for $p_1, p_2\in \RG_{f_1}$. \begin{definition} Two Reeb graphs $\RG_{\widetilde{f}_2^{p_1}}$ and $\RG_{\widetilde{f}_2^{p_2}}$ corresponding to two PL Morse functions $\widetilde{f}_2^{p_1}$ and $\widetilde{f}_2^{p_2}$ are topologically equivalent if the underlying functions $\widetilde{f}_2^{p_1}$ and $\widetilde{f}_2^{p_2}$ have the same sequence of critical points with similar index structures while traversing from the minimum to maximum values of the functions. \end{definition} We observe that the detection of a point $p \in \RG_{f_1}$ as a point of topological change is attributed to either by (i) a change in the topology of the domain on which the function $\widetilde{f}_2^p$ is defined, i.e. $q_{f_1}^{-1}(p)$ or by (ii) $\widetilde{f}_2^p$ violating one of the two genericity conditions of Morse function (in Section \ref{subsubsec:pl-critical}).
+We observe that the detection of a point $p \in \RG_{f_1}$ as a point of topological change is attributed to either by (i) a change in the topology of the domain on which the function $\widetilde{f_2^p}$ is defined, i.e. $q_{f_1}^{-1}(p)$ or by (ii) $\widetilde{f_2^p}$ violating one of the two genericity conditions of Morse function (in Section \ref{subsubsec:pl-critical}).
 The first case occurs when $q_{f_1}^{-1}(p)$ contains a critical point of $f_1$, say $\x$.
-This critical point can induce the following topological changes in the contours of $f_1$: (a) birth/death of a contour, (b) split or merge of contours, and (c) genus change of a contour.
-If $\x$ belongs to the first two categories, then $p$ will be either a minimum, a maximum, an up-fork, or a down-fork (as described in \cref{subsec:Reeb-graph}).
+This critical point can induce the following topological changes in the contours of $f_1$: (a) birth or death of a contour, (b) split or merge of contours, and (c) genus change of a contour.
+If $\x$ belongs to the first two categories, then $p$ will be either a minimum, a maximum, an up-fork, or a down-fork (as described in \secref{subsec:Reeb-graph}). \figref{fig:loop-formation}(a) shows a scenario where a contour of $f_1$ splits into two.
 In the third case of genus change, either a handle is added to $q_{f_1}^{-1}(p)$, or a handle is deleted from $q_{f_1}^{-1}(p)$.
-This results in a change in connectivity of the contours of $\widetilde{f}_2^p$ and, consequently, a change in the topology of $\RG_{\widetilde{f}_2^p}$.
+This results in a change in the topology of the contours of $\widetilde{f_2^p}$ and, consequently, a change in the topology of $\RG_{\widetilde{f_2^p}}$ (Figure~\ref{fig:loop-formation}(b)).
 In all three cases, $p$ is detected as a node of the augmented Reeb graph $\RG_{f_1}$.
-Next, we discuss the topological changes arising from the violation of Morse criteria.
+The following lemma gives a characterization of the critical points (including genus change critical points) of $f_1$ using Jacobi set of $\f$. \begin{lemma} Every critical point of $f_1$ can be captured as a critical point of $f_1$ restricted to the Jacobi set $\JSet_\f$. \end{lemma}

+\begin{proof} Let $\x$ be a point of $\M$.
+If $\x$ is not a point of the Jacobi set, then near $\x$, the map $\f$ is like a usual projection, so it cannot be a critical point of $f_1$.
+Thus all critical points of $f_1$ must lie on $\JSet_\f$.
+If $\x$ is a critical point of $f_1$, and if $\x$ is not a critical point of $f_1$ restricted to the Jacobi set, then a small neighborhood of $\x$ on the Jacobi set is mapped PL homeomorphically into $\R$ by $f_1$, so $\x$ cannot be a critical point of $f_1$. \end{proof}